abdul/json-file-autotranslate-to-many/README.md

 - **none** (doesn't match any interpolations)

 You can select a matchers using the `-m` or `--matcher` option.
-If you specify the `--list-matchers` flag, json-autotranslate will output a list of all available matchers.
+If you specify the `--list-matchers` flag, json-file-autotranslate-to-many will output a list of all available matchers.

 ## Available Options

 ```
 Options:
-  -i, --input <inputDir>               the directory containing language directories (default: ".")
+  -i, --input <inputFile>              the input containing source language to be translated
+  -g, --locales-file <localesFile>     the locales text file that contains target locale codes in different lines
   -l, --source-language <sourceLang>   specify the source language (default: "en")
   -t, --type <key-based|natural|auto>  specify the file structure type (default: "auto")
   -s, --service <service>              selects the service to be used for translation (default: "google-translate")